roidrage/paperplanes/_posts/2014-03-21-on-working-too-hard.md

 ---
 title: On Working (Too) Hard
-layout: single
+layout: post
-topics: work smallbiz
+tags: work smallbiz
 ---
 There's a prevailing idea when it comes to startups and building and running your own business.